mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/project/swift.md

 ## Add the iOS Client SDK

 * Add the Nexmo iOS Client SDK to the Podfile.
-To do this, let's open it in `Xcode`:
+To do this, let's open it in `Xcode`.

 ``` shell
 open -a Xcode Podfile
 ```

-* Update the Podfile as shown below:
+* Update the Podfile as shown below.

 ```
 # Uncomment the next line to define a global platform for your project